dilliram-code/Daily-Python-Practice/day22-abstractclass/abstractclassNotes.md

 **`abc` Module in Python**

-- Python provides the `abc` module to define abstract classes and methods:
+- Python provides the `abc` module to define abstract classes and methods.
 - `ABC`: Base class to define an abstract class.
 - `@abstractmethod`: Decorator to declare a method as abstract.

+**Import abstract class**

 ```python
 from abc import ABC, abstractmethod